Sarah Pearlman

 Professor and Chair of Economics

 Sarah Pearlman is a development economist who joined the Vassar faculty in 2007.
 She completed her undergraduate degree in Economics and Spanish at Wellesley and her PhD in Economics at the University of Maryland.
-She teaches courses in finance, money and banking, econometrics, and Latin American economic development.
+She teaches courses in finance, econometrics, gender economics, and Latin American economic development.

 At Vassar since 2007